A Beginner’s Guide to Performance Marketing: Everything You Need to Know

 Affiliates or Publishers come in many forms: coupon websites, loyalty and cashback websites, product review sites, blogs, online magazine, and so on.

-When it comes to a quick turnaround on an affiliate program investment, coupon and loyalty sites are a great way to drive sales with little effort and through lower commission payouts, especially within the North American marketplace.
+When it comes to the best affiliate programs that pay quickly, coupon and loyalty sites are a great way to drive sales with little effort and through lower commission payouts, especially within the North American marketplace.

 However, with Affiliate Marketing moving more towards an all-encompassing Performance Marketing model which includes social influencers, content sites, product review sites, mobile apps, personalization applications, artificial intelligence, complimentary merchant partnerships, and remarketing ad managers, there needs to be a strategy and understanding of what each of these marketing partners need from a merchant to be successful.